 - can reflect school and sector priorities, values and initiatives

 - are a record of how syllabus requirements are met.

 Program Builder – a new online programming tool

-The Board of Studies NSW has also developed an online programming tool to further support primary and secondary teachers implement the new syllabuses.
+The NSW Education Standards Authority (NESA) has also developed an online programming tool to further support primary and secondary teachers implement the new syllabuses.
 Program Builder allows teachers to select outcomes and content directly from the NSW syllabuses for the Australian curriculum to dynamically create scope and sequences and units.